silentgameplays/Simple-Debian-Setup/README.md

 # Add this line:
 * deb http://deb.debian.org/debian distro_name-backports main contrib non-free

-* sudo apt-get update
+* sudo apt update

-* sudo apt-get upgrade
+* sudo apt upgrade

 # install the package nvidia-driver.
 * sudo apt update

 * sudo apt install -t distro_name-backports nvidia-driver

-* sudo apt-get update
+* sudo apt update

-* sudo apt-get upgrade
+* sudo apt upgrade

 # Wait for the installation to finish and reboot, type the following commands after reboot:

 * sudo apt update

-* sudo aptupgrade
+* sudo apt upgrade

 # NB!
 There might be a missing firmware errors in the terminal during installtion, usually its Realtek but just to be sure run the following command: